 In this section, we present a simple approach for estimating the a posteriori distribution of eQTL genotypes given the expression levels.
 For this, the attacker exploits the knowledge that the eQTL genotypes and expression levels are linearly correlated with each other and therefore extremes of the gene expression levels (highest and smallest expression levels) coincide with extremes of the genotypes (homozygous genotypes).
-Therefore, given the gradient of association, the attacker can very roughly estimate the joint distribution of the eQTL genotypes and expression levels.
-This idea is illustrated Fig XX.
-Using the joint distribution, the attacker can compute the a posteriori distribution of genotypes given gene expression levels.
+Therefore, given the gradient of association, the attacker can very roughly estimate coarsely the joint distribution of the genotypes and expression levels.
+This idea is illustrated Fig 5a.
+Using the joint distribution estimate, the attacker can compute the a posteriori distribution of genotypes given gene expression levels.
 To quantify the extremeness of expression levels, we use a statistic we termed extremity.
-For the gene expression levels for $\frac{t^{th}}{t^{th}}$ eQTL, e_k , extremity of the jth individual with expression level $e{k,i}$ is defined as
+For the gene expression levels for k^{th} eQTL, e_k , extremity of the jth individual with expression level $e{k,j}$ is defined as

-$$extremity(e{k,j}) = \frac{\text{rank of } e{k,j} \text{in} \{e{k,1}, e{k,2}, \dots, e{k,n_e}\}}{n_e} - 0.5.$$
+$$extremity(e{k,j}) = \frac{\text{rank of } e{k,j} \text{in} \{e{k,1}, e{k,2}, \dots, e{k,n_e}\}}{n_e} - 0.5$$

 Extremity is bounded between -0.5 and 0.5.
-Figure SXX shows the mean absolute extremity distribution of all the gene expression levels for all the individuals.
+Figure S4 shows the mean absolute extremity distribution of all the gene expression levels for all the individuals.
 The posterior distribution of k^{th} eQTL genotypes can be formulated as

 From the a posteriori probabilities, when the sign of the extremity and the reported correlation are the same, the attacker assigns the genotype value 2, and otherwise, genotype value 0.
-Finally, the genotype
+Finally, the genotype value 1 is never assigned in this prediction method, i.e., the a posteriori probability is zero.
+Using these probabilities, we utilized extremity based prediction and assessed the accuracy.
+Figure 5b shows the accuracy of genotype predictions with changing correlation threshold.
+As expected, the accuracy of genotype predictions increases with increasing correlation threshold.